bernhard2202/twitter-sentiment-analysis/README.md

     ```
  3. Train the LSTM pipeline on Euler:

-    a) Ensure that 'euler' points to the right user and hostname in you sshconfig.
+    a) Ensure that 'euler' points to the right user and hostname in you sshconfig (usually `~/.ssh/config`).

     b) Ensure that you have all local dependencies installed (preferably in a virtual environment).